SuperStormer/c2logic/README.md

 # Unsupported Features

+-   defining global variables outside of functions - define it in main
+-   recursive calls - use iteration
 -   structs - split it into multiple variables
 -   enums - use an int plus macros
 -   block scoped variables - just use locals